Adalab/modulo-3-evaluacion-final-saraalite/README.md

 In the main page you can see the list of characters and if you click on the character cards you will get more details of it.

-🛸Some features of the webpage:
+🛸 Some features of the webpage:
 -We obtain the characters' info by getting the data from an API -It shows characters sorted by alphabetical order
 -It shows an error message when you look for a character that is not in the list